Retainage Laws State Guides Educational Only

 From the owner or upstream contractor perspective, retainage is usually intended as protection against incomplete work, defective work, unresolved punch list items, or closeout risk.
 From the contractor or subcontractor perspective, it often means money earned but not yet released at the exact moment labor, material, and overhead costs are still hitting the project.

 That tension is part of what makes retainage such a common source of confusion and conflict.
-It lives at the intersection of project documentation, contract administration, legal requirements, and payment timing.
+It lives at the intersection of project documentation, contract administration, legal requirements, billing accuracy, and payment timing.

 For a broader overview, see What Is Retainage in Construction?.